RaviTeja884781/RaviTeja884781/README.md

 ## 📈 Experience

-I have 1.5 years of experience in MERN Stack Development.
-I have worked on several projects where I was responsible for both front-end and back-end development.
+I have 2 years of experience in React Js.
+I have worked on several projects where I was responsible for front-end development.
 I have a knack for writing clean, readable, and maintainable code.

 ## 🌱 What I'm Learning